hphelion/documentation/migration-overview.md

 To transition the data for block volumes:

 1. Create a 13.5 block volume using either the command-line interface (CLI) for [UNIX](/cli/unix/block-storage/) or [the Windows PowerShell](/cli/windows/block-storage/), or the [management console](/mc/) interface
+2. Create an ephemeral instance and attach it to an ephemeral instance in your version 13.5 environment; see see the [knowledge base article](TBD) for more details
-2. Copy the data from your version 12.12 instance to your new 13.5 instance, using the tool transfer program of your choice (for example, SCP or FTP)
+3. Copy the data from your version 12.12 instance attached volume to your new version 13.5 instance, using the tool transfer program of your choice (for example, SCP or FTP)

-For information on persistent instances, snapshots, copying, and moving block volumes, please see the appropriate section of the [transition details](/migration-details/) page.
+For information on persistent instances, snapshots, and moving block volumes, please see the appropriate section of the [transition details](/migration-details/) page.

 ##Key pairs## {#KeyPairs}